jkyl/xhorn/README.md

            port = '/dev/ttyUSB0', ip = '128.135.52.192') # default args
 ```

-`go()` initializes `Spec`, `Motor`, and `h5py.File` objects in order write `n_accs` accumulations to files in the `output` directory at angles separated by `step` degrees, each one `acc_len` seconds long, from 0 to `bound` degrees away from the `home` position of the motor.
+`go()` initializes `Spec`, `Motor`, and `h5py.File` objects in order write `n_accs` accumulations to files in the `output` directory at angles separated by `step` degrees, each one `acc_len` seconds long, from `min` to `max` degrees away from the `zenith` position of the motor.

-Each time the motor returns to `home`, the script closes the current output file and opens a new one.
+Each time the motor returns to `zenith`, the script closes the current output file and opens a new one.
 All output files are automatically named with the current UTC time, which is calculated at each return to `home` by querying an NTP server for the system time's offset from UTC.
 File I/O and time syncronization operations are accomplished with functions in `in_out.py` and `time_sync.py`.

 ##`Spec`